With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreChristian Home Association Childrens Square Usa is a mental health clinic in Council Bluffs, Iowa, located at North 6th Street And Avenue E, 51502.
-Christian Home Association Childrens Square Usa offers residential treatment and outpatient treatment.
-Christian Home Association Childrens Square Usa provides behavior modification, trauma therapy and cognitive behavioral therapy to children / adolescents.
+Learn MoreChristian Home Association Childrens Square Usa is a mental health facility in Council Bluffs, IA, located at North 6th Street And Avenue E, in the 51502 zip code.
+Christian Home Association Childrens Square Usa provides outpatient treatment and residential treatment.
+Christian Home Association Childrens Square Usa provides trauma therapy, psychotropic medication and group therapy to children / adolescents.
 Christian Home Association Childrens Square Usa also supports children/adolescents with serious emotional disturbance.
-Some other services provided by Christian Home Association Childrens Square Usa include family psychoeducation, case management and court-ordered outpatient treatment.
+Some other services available at Christian Home Association Childrens Square Usa include case management, court-ordered outpatient treatment and education services.

 Learn MoreOne World Community Health Centers is a mental health clinic in Omaha, NE, located at 4310 South 24th Street, in the 68107 zip code.
-One World Community Health Centers provides outpatient treatment and telemedicine/telehealth.
-One World Community Health Centers offers individual psychotherapy, integrated dual diagnosis disorder treatment and trauma therapy to children / adolescents and young adults.
+One World Community Health Centers provides telemedicine/telehealth and outpatient treatment.
+One World Community Health Centers offers trauma therapy, dialectical behavior therapy and integrated dual diagnosis disorder treatment to children / adolescents and young adults.
 One World Community Health Centers also supports transitional age young adults.
-More services at One World Community Health Centers include family psychoeducation, integrated primary care services and diet and exercise counseling.
+More services at One World Community Health Centers include integrated primary care services, chronic disease/illness management and diet and exercise counseling.

-Learn MoreLasting Hope Recovery Center is a mental health facility in Omaha, NE, located at 415 South 25th Avenue, in the 68131 zip code.
+Learn MoreLasting Hope Recovery Center is one of mental health facilities in Omaha, Nebraska, located at 415 South 25th Avenue, 68131 zip code.
 Lasting Hope Recovery Center provides hospital inpatient treatment.
-Lasting Hope Recovery Center provides cognitive behavioral therapy, group therapy and trauma therapy to seniors 65 or older, young adults and adults.
+Lasting Hope Recovery Center provides behavior modification, individual psychotherapy and trauma therapy to young adults, seniors 65 or older and adults.
 Lasting Hope Recovery Center also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Some other services available at Lasting Hope Recovery Center include intensive case management, diet and exercise counseling and integrated primary care services.
+Additional services provided at Lasting Hope Recovery Center include case management, assertive community treatment and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.